blaze/blaze/docs/design/elwise-reduction-ufuncs.md

-In NumPy, the NDIter object has the ability to report whether a reduction operand is being visted for the first time.
+In NumPy, the NDIter object has the ability to report whether a reduction operand is being visited for the first time.
 This exists for the purpose of knowing when to call the initialization function.
 [See the NumPy Doc for this.](http://docs.scipy.org/doc/numpy/reference/c-api.iterator.html#NpyIter_IsFirstVisit)